Rietta1/Deploy-cloudnative-to-EKS/README.md

 ## Step 5 - Creating an EKS cluster and deploying the app using Python**

-- Create an EKS cluster and add node group in aws console
+- Create an EKS cluster `cloud-native-cluster` and add node group in aws console

-- Create a node group in the EKS cluster.
+- Create a node group `nodes` in the EKS cluster.

 - Create deployment and service in a folder `eks.py`